Underground Garage Shelter, W.A.R.T.S

 The Underling vanished from all known contact posts and were never seen again.
 A ceasefire was ordered when they could no longer locate their aquatic enemy.
 Officially, the war ended in a stalemate, but the human participants knew no real damage had been done to the other side and no armistice had been signed.
 If the sea dwellers rose up to attack once more, how would mankind retaliate?

-Sia never heard the reason for why the Underling began their attacks, but most don’t care to speculate over the exact reason.
+Sia never heard the reason for why the Underling began their attacks, and from what she’d gathered with Puter’s help, most don’t care to speculate over the exact reason.
 They annihilated millions of Cinalians without warning, the reason why will never be sufficient enough to calm the incandescent rage the survivors have against the species as a whole.
 All hate the sea and fear it.

 Fuck.
 Shit.
 Fuck!
-She didn’t factor any of that into her hurriedly made plans.
+She didn’t factor any of that into her hurriedly made excuses.
 Why the hell would they put their necks out for an unknown Underling?
-They wouldn’t…she’s failed again…revealed too much.
+They wouldn’t… She’s failed again and revealed too much.
 Sia rapidly blinks, but her body is frozen in terror.
 Being a Savage is one thing, but being an Underling sympathizer?
 What do they do to them?
 Is it worse than execution?

 “You’re from here?
 And where is that exactly?
 What settlement are you from?”

-“You say you aren’t a Savage… and you don’t act like any that we’ve seen, but what would possess you to partner with Underling?
+“You say you aren’t a Savage… You don’t act like any that we’ve seen, but what would possess you to partner with Underling?
 What are they paying you?”

 “You said they gave you a device.
 Where is it?”